HK-Modding-Preservation/HollowKnight.UnRando/README.md

 ## Settings

-UnRando only works on the default split group (-1), it does not modify other split groups.
-This allows you to put grubs, etc., into a split group.
+UnRando works on the default split group (-1) by default, but can be changed to work a different split group as well.
+Only a single split group can be unrando'd.

-Dupes are allowed but generally break the premise of UnRando, so it is recommended to turn dupes off.
-They will be irrelevant most of the time anyways.

-Progression can be set to 'random' (unmanaged), 'early', 'average', 'late', or 'very late'.
-The latter 4 settings will force progression to a specific check number relative to the total number of checks, guaranteeing early or late discovery as requested.

 ## Integrations